 You partner with Fortune 500 companies like Spectrum, AT&T, Bank of America, Shriner’s Hospital for Children, Kaiser Permanente, and City of Hope; institutions such as: Pasadena City College, Cal Poly Pomona, Cal State LA, and Mt.
-San Antonio College and local governments such as: The City of Pasadena who want to enhance, maintain the vitality and strength of one of the fastest growing regions in the Southern California area.
+San Antonio College and local governments such as the City of Pasadena or City of Industry who want to enhance, maintain the vitality and strength of one of the fastest growing regions in the Southern California area.

 We were started in 1991 by three city managers who believed the San Gabriel Valley area businesses, organizations, and schools needed political advocacy, business services, workforce development, and networking opportunities.

 We help support our members in Sacramento and Washington, D.C. on economic development, employee and management issues, taxation, energy policies, environment policies, and more.
 We fight for our members.

 We work tirelessly to keep local businesses aware of current programs for development, emergency relief, and the reduction of overhead costs.
 Our Business Development team visits the various businesses in the San Gabriel Valley to find out what their needs might be and how we can help.
 This allows us to get to know the businesses in the community we serve.
 Furthermore, we have an Education Pathway program that helps the local colleges and high schools connect with businesses to provide real industry exposure.

 Most of all, the Partnership provides networking opportunities for our members.
 We have social events such as Legislative Networking Receptions, an Economic Forecast Summit, and our annual SGV Awards Gala.
 Also, we have Members' Meetings and Power Lunches that are both educational and social outlets for our members.